Data compression and compressed data structures

 - Compression bounds for the BWT.
 Introduction to compressed indices (29/11).

 - Wavelet Trees for efficient rank operations.
-Bitvectors supporting Rank/Select operations (4/12).
+Rank/Select operations on bitvectors (4/12).

 All lectures are 9am-11am in Sala Seminari EST (Room 351).
 There will be no streaming or recording of the lectures.